-The summer of '69 in the United States was a turbulent, history-making era, encompassing three months of protests, milestones and horrific violence.
+The summer of '69 in the United States was a turbulent, history-making era, encompassing three months of political protests, cultural milestones and horrific violence.

-Explore the stories behind these historic events and their ongoing legacies through a selection of standout images below.
+Explore the stories behind these well-known events and their ongoing legacies through a selection of standout images below.

 Gay rights activist Thomas L. Long continues the Stonewall tradition with a protest at Norview Baptist church in Norfolk, Virginia on December 9, 1992.
-Image by Lawrence Jackson for The Virginian-Pilot via AP.
+Image by Lawrence Jackson for The Virginian-Pilot via AP/AAP.

 Apollo 11 moon landing